hpcuantwerpen/Launcher/README.md

 # Launcher
 Launcher is a GUI application for
- - easy resource allocation and PBS job script creation for VSC clusters
+ - easy resource allocation and PBS job script creation for the VSC clusters (Flemish Supercomputer Center)
  - submitting your jobs
  - synchronizing your job output with your local file system (for postprocessing,  analysis, or storage)

 Launcher is tested on Windows/Linux(Ubuntu 14.04, 15.04)/MacOSX)